Ahsome/NIMA-Notes/Med Notes/Diseases/Oncology/Mediastinal Masses.md

 ---

 # Information
-Mediastinal Structures is any masses in the **mediastinum**.
+Mediastinal masses is any masses in the **mediastinum**.
 It is divided into three anatomical compartments:
 1. Anterior
 2. Middle
 3. Posterior